MaehwaDC/test_imr/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-# Delete row "homepage" in package.json in order to pictures working on localhost
+## Delete row "homepage" in package.json in order to pictures working on localhost

+link to gh pages http://maehwadc.github.io/test_imr/

 ## Available Scripts